ValldHebron-Bioinformatics/minMutFinder/README.md

 - `--AF`: Number from 0 to 1 with the desired allele frequency of mutations threshold (default 0.05)
 - `--depth`: Integer equal or greater than 0 with the desired depth of mutations threshold (default 20)
 - `--threads`: Number of threads to be used (default 4)
-- `--SB`: Integer equal or greater than 0 with the desired strand bias for mutations threshold (default 29, for less strict filtering, recommended to use really high SB)
+- `--SB`: Integer equal or greater than 0 with the desired strand bias for mutations threshold (default 29)
 - `--mapping`: "minimap2" or "bbmap", depending on which mapping tool the user desires to use.
 Bbmap is highly recommended for reference sequences < 1000nt (default is "minimap2")

 ### 📝 Notes